xwiki-contrib/android-authenticator/README.md

 # android-authenticator

-An Android authenticator to be used by other andoid application and with integrated synchronisation of contacts
+An Android authenticator (i.e. listed in the Android Accounts Manager in the android settings) to be used by other andoid application and with integrated synchronisation of contacts

 # TODO